Get insider access

 While you'll still get great images from 1-inch sensor cameras like the Sony RX100 VII, there are a select few compact cameras that feature even larger sensors that'll give you better dynamic range and more flexibility in low light.
 The best of these is the highly popular Fujifilm X100VI.
 With one of the highest-resolution APS-C sensors on the market, it can capture images with stunning levels of fine detail.
 Beyond that, this is one of the most full-featured compact cameras you'll find, with a hybrid optical/electronic viewfinder, in-body image stabilization (IBIS), and advanced video features.
 Unlike the Sony, the built-in lens on the Fuji has a fixed 35mm equivalent focal length, so you'll have less flexibility with far-away subjects, but it delivers superior image quality and has a wider aperture.

 All that said, this is not the most compact of compact cameras.
 It's substantially bulkier than the RX100 VII.
 If, however, you don't mind a more pared-down camera, the RICOH GR III makes for a fantastic alternative to the X100VI.
-It, too, uses a larger APS-C sensor and IBIS, but in a much more discreet and significantly more portable design.
-Of course, you'll be giving up a viewfinder and tilting screen here, but it's the best pocket camera for travel if you want something truly pocketable with a larger sensor for better image quality.
+It uses a larger APS-C sensor and IBIS but in a much more discreet and significantly more portable design.
+Of course, you'll be giving up a viewfinder and tilting screen here, but it's the best pocket camera for travel if you want an APS-C camera that's truly pocketable.

 See our review